Crimea Platform: Negotiation topics, formats

 Special attention will be paid to the issue of Crimean political prisoners on the occupied peninsula.

 After the Summit, the activities of the Crimea Platform will not end.
 Four formats of its work are planned: presidential, foreign ministers, deputy and expert.
 The intergovernmental level will act in the form of consultations of foreign ministers, coordination meetings of specialized working groups on priority areas, conferences.
 In particular, it is possible to establish an annual forum dedicated to the security of the wider Black Sea region and beyond.

-The Crimea Platform inter-factional parliamentary association (Rustem Umerov, Mustafa Dzhemilev, Ahtem Chiygoz, Yelyzaveta Yasko, Vadym Halaichuk) has been established in the Ukrainian parliament, which is developing a package of bills concerning the temporarily annexed peninsula.
+The Crimea Platform inter-factional parliamentary association (Rustem Umierov, Mustafa Dzhemilev, Ahtem Chiygoz, Yelyzaveta Yasko, Vadym Halaichuk) has been established in the Ukrainian parliament, which is developing a package of bills concerning the temporarily annexed peninsula.

 In June, the expert network of the Crimea Platform was presented at the press centre of the Ukraine Crisis Media Centre.
 The event was attended by representatives of the Crimean Human Rights Group, Ukrainian Prism and Centre for Journalistic Investigations.
 The founding forum of the Crimea Platform expert network with the participation of representatives of the Ministry of Foreign Affairs, embassies, national and international experts took place on 6 August in Kyiv.

 The Crimea Platform is also expected to be represented in the Parliamentary Assembly of the Council of Europe.

-The platform will remain operational until the peninsula returns to Ukrainian control.
+The platform intends to remain operational until the peninsula returns to Ukrainian control.